 Group 3: Biochemistry 3380G, Medical Biophysics 3970Z, Medical Sciences 3900F/G/Z, Microbiology and Immunology 3610F, Microbiology and Immunology 3620G, Physiology and Pharmacology 3000E, one of the former Pharmacology 3580Z, the former Physiology 3130Z.

 1.0 course: Medical Sciences 4900F/G/Z, Medical Sciences 4930F/G/Z.

 2.0 additional courses at the 4000-level from at least two of the following subject areas: Anatomy and Cell Biology, Biochemistry, Biostatistics, Epidemiology, Medical Biophysics, Medical Sciences, Microbiology and Immunology, Pathology, Pharmacology, Physiology.
 Note: a maximum of 1.5 of these 4000-level courses can be selected from one subject area.

-2. If Physiology and Pharmacology 3000E is selected to satisfy the Group 3 requirement, then the total number of courses required for the Honors Specialization in IMS will increase by 0.5 course.
+2. If Physiology and Pharmacology 3000E is selected to satisfy the Group 3 requirement, then the total number of courses required for the Honours Specialization in IMS will increase by 0.5 course.

-4. Both the breadth and essay requirements of a BMSc degree must be satisfied.
-See "Graduation Requirements for Honors Bachelor degrees".
+5. The breadth requirements of a BMSc degree must be satisfied.
+The essay requirement is satisfied with modular courses.
+See "Graduation Requirements for Honours Bachelor degrees".

 For students who entered the HBA Program in September 2016 and prior, please refer to the 2016-2017 Academic Calendar.